 Find your Beckett Uni-U

 Are you a bundt baking footballer with green thumbs?
 Or maybe an animal loving musician with a fondness for quidditch?
 Leeds Beckett has you covered.
-Use our Beckett Uni-U generator above to spin through some of the people that Leeds Beckett and the city of Leeds are perfect for – then try to find your own Beckett Uni-U. If you click on the words below the image we'll explain why Leeds Beckett is such a great place for all these hobbies, interests and pursuits, and you can see a full size Uni-U for each hobby by clicking on the relevant thumbnail.
+Find your own Beckett Uni-U below and we'll explain why Leeds Beckett is such a great place for all these hobbies, interests and pursuits.

 Our American Football teams cater for both men and women - from beginners to pro.
 Five of our female players made the GB squad this year and our Women's Head Coach is the GB Assistant Coach.